myst3k/cyberpanel-backup/README.md

 ## About

-What this script does it go through the database of virtual hosts on cyberpanel, and if there is a virtualhost and a mysql table associated with it it will do a mysqldump to /home/<vhost>/database.sql, then create an encrypted restic repository on your storage provider, then take a snapshop of the /home/vhost directory excluding the log, backup, and lscache directory.
+What this script does it go through the database of virtual hosts on cyberpanel, and if there is a virtualhost and a mysql table associated, it will do a mysqldump to /home/< vhost >/database.sql, then create an encrypted restic repository on your storage provider, then take a snapshop of the /home/< vhost > directory excluding the log, backup, and lscache directory.
 These excludes can be edited in the restic-excludes file.
 I have also excluded some wordpress plugin backup files if the end user is doing backups on their own.